 The surfaces pack includes a vectorised set of layers that describe the nature of the ground surface in an area.

 These layers are vectorised in a fairly straightforward manner from the raster AI Layers, so to find out about typical error cases and precise definitions, check out the AI Layer Glossary pages below.
 Each feature (polygon) has a confidence attached that corresponds approximately to the median confidence score of the raster within that feature.
-Some features are multipolygons, where neighbouring high confidence features were linked by a shared low confidence area.
+Some features are multi-polygons, where neighboring high confidence features were linked by a shared low confidence area.

 Characteristics and Recommended Use